Please ensure Javascript is enabled for purposes of website accessibility

 Overview

-Five GCSEs at grades 4 or above including a creative art-based subject and English Language.
+Five GCSEs at grade 4 or above including a creative art-based subject and English Language.

 Visits to London-based and local museums/ galleries will provide you with additional insight into the work of other artists and designers.
 The course may also offer an art study tour within the UK and/or European countries.
 The course will culminate in an exhibition of your own work.